The Tallinn to Helsinki Day Trip: Crossing the Baltic for Lunch

 Relandersgrund, a former Baltic Sea lightship now moored beside Helsinki’s Market Square.

-Walking north toward the railway station leads to the modern side of the centre, including Oodi Central Library — a striking contemporary public building — and the Töölönlahti waterfront park.
+Walk north toward the railway station to hit the modern civic spaces.
+Here you’ll find the Oodi Central Library — not just a building, but a massive sweep of glass and spruce timber housing workshops, studios, and roaring public energy — and the Töölönlahti waterfront.

 Oodi central library in Helsinki